xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

 - sending email
 - accessing other web services

 Let's imagine that when a ship is created we need to verify it's IMO (International Maritime Organization) number using a web service.
-We won't be accessing a real web service, we will just create a new service `InternationalMaritimeOrganizationVerifier`.
+We won't be accessing a real web service, we will just create a new fake service `IInternationalMaritimeOrganizationVerifier`.
 Here is a version for .NET 4 Web Forms app:
 ```c#
 public class InternationalMaritimeOrganizationVerifier : IInternationalMaritimeOrganizationVerifier
 {